gardenenigma/plurality-docs/docs/contributing/Contributing in other ways.md

 # Contributing in other ways

-> Brief info about contributing in other ways
+> Work in progress

+---